GrantGryczan/global-react-state/README.md

 };
 ```

-This will unnecessarily attempt to re-render the component which uses the hook whenever the state updates.
+This will unnecessarily attempt to re-render the component whenever the state updates, since it is using the hook.
 Instead, you could simply import the setter without the hook:

 ```ts
 // ✅ Do this.